How customers and their suppliers must treat VAT if they're using self-billing arrangements.

 Before you begin self-billing, you should consider the following points:

-- if you’re raising electronic self-billed invoices to large numbers of suppliers, you’ll need to ensure that your accounting system is robust and accurate enough to handle the demands you’ll be placing on it - for more information see section 8 of Notice 700/63: electronic invoicing
+if you’re raising electronic self-billed invoices to large numbers of suppliers, you’ll need to make sure that your accounting system is robust and accurate enough to handle the demands you’ll be placing on it - for more information see section 8 of Notice 700/63: electronic invoicing

 3. Self-billing agreements

 You can only issue self-billed invoices to suppliers with whom you have set up formal self-billing agreements.
 The agreement must be in place before self-billing commences.
 The table below summarises what the VAT regulations say about what makes a valid self-billing agreement.